RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 ```
 loglevel=%(ENV_LOGLEVEL)s
 ```
-In the above example, the log level for the Domain Manager will be set to the environment variable `$LOGLEVEL`.
+In the above example, the log level for the Domain Manager is set to the environment variable `$LOGLEVEL`.

 Environment variables may be overridden by using the `environment` parameter.
-But, due to the way the configuration file is processed, these overrides are only available for the parameters whose names are all UPPERCASE.
+However, due to the way the configuration file is processed, these overrides are only available for the parameters whose names are all UPPERCASE.

 ## Domain Managers

 The REDHAWK Domain Manager configuration is controlled by files in the `/etc/redhawk/domains.d` directory.
-The `rhadmin` script can generate an example Domain Manager configuration file with the complete set of parameters to manage the execution of a REDHAWK Domain Manager service.
+The `rhadmin` script generates an example Domain Manager configuration file with the complete set of parameters to manage the execution of a REDHAWK Domain Manager service.

 To create and start new Domain Manager services, perform the following commands.